sammyoos/SPOT2/README.md

 		b: [], 	// ingredients that are currently viewable (before current processing started)
 		d: [], 	// jQuery representation of all the ingredient objects
 		h: {}, 	// pre-created hash of ingredient names pointing to the index values for list 'l'
-		l: [],	// ordered list pointers to all ingredient objects (sorted by ingredient name)
+		l: [],	// ordered list of all ingredient objects (sorted by ingredient name)
 		p: [],  // list of potions that include this ingredient (must list be sorted)
 		z: 'total number of ingredients in the list',
+		o: {
+			'BS': [], // ingredients that are available in Base Skyrim 'DB': [], // ingredients that are available in the Dragonborn DLC 'DG': [], // ingredients that are available in the Dawnguard DLC 'HS': []  // ingredients that are available in the Headstead DLC }

 	},
 	e: { // SECTION: all _effect_ related nodes
 		a: [], 	// effects that should be viewable after current processing is complete
 		b: [], 	// effects that are currently viewable (before current processing started)
 		d: [], 	// jQuery representation of all the effect objects
 		h: {}, 	// pre-created hash of effect names pointing to the index values for list 'l'
-		l: [],	// ordered list pointers to all effect objects (sorted by effect name)
+		l: [],	// ordered list of all effect objects (sorted by effect name)
 		p: [],  // list of potions that include this effect (must list be sorted)
 		z: 'total number of effects in the list',
 	},